Constitution of 3 May 1791

-The Constitution of 3 May 1791, titled the Governance Act, was a constitution adopted by the Great Sejm ("Four-Year Sejm", meeting in 1788–1792) for the Polish–Lithuanian Commonwealth, a dual monarchy comprising the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania.
-The Constitution was designed to correct the Commonwealth's political flaws.
-It had been preceded by a period of agitation for—and gradual introduction of—reforms, beginning with the Convocation Sejm of 1764 and the ensuing election that year of Stanisław August Poniatowski, the Commonwealth's last king.
+The Constitution of 3 May 1791, titled the Government Act, was a written constitution for the Polish–Lithuanian Commonwealth that was adopted by the Great Sejm that met between 1788 and 1792.
+The Commonwealth was a dual monarchy comprising the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania; the new constitution was intended to address political questions following a period of political agitation and gradual reform that began with the Convocation Sejm of 1764 and the election that year of the Commonwealth's last monarch, Stanisław August Poniatowski.
+It was the first codified, modern constitution (possessing checks and balances and a tripartite separation of powers) in Europe and the second in the world, after that of the United States.

 The Constitution sought to implement a more effective constitutional monarchy, introduced political equality between townspeople and nobility, and placed the peasants under the government's protection, mitigating the worst abuses of serfdom.
 It banned pernicious parliamentary institutions such as the liberum veto, which had put the Sejm at the mercy of any single deputy, who could veto and thus undo all the legislation adopted by that Sejm.
 The Commonwealth's neighbours reacted with hostility to the adoption of the Constitution.
-King Frederick William II broke Prussia's alliance with the Polish-Lithuanian Commonwealth.
-He joined with Catherine the Great's Imperial Russia and the Targowica Confederation of anti-reform Polish magnates to defeat the Commonwealth in the Polish–Russian War of 1792.
+King Frederick William II of Prussia broke the Prussian alliance with the Commonwealth, joining with Imperial Russia under Catherine the Great and the anti-reform Targowica Confederation of Polish-Lithuanian magnates, to defeat the Commonwealth in the Polish–Russian War of 1792.

 The 1791 Constitution was in force for less than 19 months.
 It was declared null and void by the Grodno Sejm that met in 1793, though the Sejm's legal power to do so was questionable.
-The Second and Third Partitions of Poland (1793, 1795) ultimately ended Poland's sovereign existence until the close of World War I in 1918.
-Over those 123 years, the 1791 Constitution helped keep alive Polish aspirations for the eventual restoration of the country's sovereignty.
-In the words of two of its principal authors, Ignacy Potocki and Hugo Kołłątaj, the 1791 Constitution was "the last will and testament of the expiring Homeland."
+The Second and Third Partitions of the Commonwealth (1793, 1795) ultimately ended Poland's and Lithuania's sovereign existence until the close of World War I in 1918.
+Over the ensuing 123 years, the legacy of the 1791 Constitution helped sustain Polish and Lithuanian aspirations for the eventual restoration of their sovereignty.
+In the words of two of its principal authors, Ignacy Potocki and Hugo Kołłątaj, the 1791 Constitution was "the last will and testament of the expiring Homeland".

-The Constitution of 3 May 1791 combined a monarchic republic with a clear division of executive, legislative, and judiciary powers.
-It is generally considered Europe's first and the world's second modern written national constitution, after the United States Constitution that had come into force in 1789.

 Background

 Polish constitutionalism can be traced to the 13th century, when government by consensus and representation was already well established in the young Polish state.
 The emergence of parliamentary bodies, the sejm and sejmiki, followed in the first half of the 16th century.
 By the 17th century, Poland's legal and political tradition was characterized as parliamentary institutions and a system of checks and balances on state power, which was itself limited by decentralization.
-The idea of a contractual state embodied in texts like the Henrician Articles and the Pacta conventa; the concept of individual liberties; and the notion that the monarch owed duties to his subjects.
-This system, which primarily benefited the Polish nobility (szlachta), came to be known as the "nobles' democracy."
+This system, which primarily benefited the Polish-Lithuanian nobility (szlachta), came to be known as the "nobles' democracy".